Cannon-Clary College of Education

 What courses are required?

-The Ed.D. program consists of 39 hours, a dissertation, and written and oral comprehensive exams.
+The Ed.D. program consists of 39 hours, a proposal defense, a written dissertation, and a dissertation defense.
 Please see the curriculum plan for more information.

 For current course schedules, please see the Semester Course Schedules on the Graduate Programs home page.